 Welcome to the Doctorate of Education (Ed.D.)
 Program

 A new vista is opening for the American educational system, driven by rapid population growth and changes in the needs of children, adults, and families.
-Those who can best serve this system - and achieve personal sucess and satisfaction - are those who can effectively lead.
+Those who can best serve this system - and achieve personal success and satisfaction - are those who can effectively lead.
 Preparing for leadership requires academic training in a professional, culturally diverse environment that integrates the application of theory to practice with the use of practice to refine theory.

 Ed.D.
 Community College Leadership

 The Ed.D. in Community College Leadership is designed to prepare educators to take on the roles in areas such as senior administration, faculty leadership, student affairs, or business and human resource administration in the community college setting.
 The curriculum is designed to develop socially- and globally-aware community college leaders who can appropriately respond, understand, and contribute to the rapidly changing world of community colleges and lead those institutions toward excellence.
 Courses build leadership skills and knowledge in such areas as the role and scope of community colleges, higher education law and policy, ethical decision making, policy and governance, research methods, and resource optimization.
-For more inforamtion on our Ed.D. program.

 Ed.D.
 P-12 Leadership